- To Do List

 For information on graduate assistantships, please contact your academic department's Graduate Program Coordinator.

 International students are limited in the types of employment they may pursue while studying in the United States.
 In general, as an international student, you may work on campus only, and for no more than 20 hours per week when school is in session.
-Jobs are not guaranteed to international students.
-There are a limited number of positions available; you can view these at:
+Jobs are not guaranteed to international students and there are a limited number of positions available.

-Please note when searching that international students are eligible only for "RSWP" (Regular Student Work Study) positions.
+International students are only eligible for "RSWP" (Regular Student Work Study) positions.

 This section is designed to provide you with information which does not "fit" into the other sections.
 Please be sure to go over each of the items below, as each has important information that will be helpful for you to know.